Installing USB Redirector for Linux

 Please install kernel headers (the package may be named as "kernel-headers", "kernel-devel", "linux-headers", etc.) or kernel source code package for your system.
 You need to install the version that exactly corresponds to your kernel version.
 In addition, you will need to install make and gcc, required to build USB Redirector kernel module.

-This is because kernel modules in Linux are tied to a particular kernel version, thus they need to be re-compiled for each new kernel to work correctly.
+Kernel modules in Linux are tied to a particular kernel version, thus they need to be re-compiled for each kernel version to work correctly.

 Automatic Startup of USB Redirector at Boot